vrugtehagel/yozo.ooo/src/docs/components/script/index.md

 ### Imports

 Sometimes, a third-party or just seperate script needs to be imported into component logic.
-Even though top-level `js`await`` is allowed in the `yz`<script>`` section, the component logic should generally be synchronous since elements should be available and usable right when they're created.
-To this extent, static `js`import`` statements are disallowed inside `yz`<script>`` sections.
+Both static `js`import`` statements and top-level `js`await`` are not permitted in `yz`<script>`` sections, since the component logic represents a constructor, which should be synchronous.
+This is because elements should be available and usable right away when they're created.
 In other words, the `yz`<script>`` in component definitions is not a `attr`type="module"`` script (and adding that attribute does not turn it into one).
 However, dynamic `js`import()`` statements work as usual and are the recommended way to load a module into a component.

 :::warning
 **Warning:** A pitfall of using `js`import()`` statements is when using relative URLs.
 Since Yozo parses and compiles component definitions client-side, it cannot respect the original URL that your script is located at.
 In other words, relative URLs are resolved against wherever Yozo's script lives.
 Similarly, `js`import.meta.url`` always resolves to Yozo's script's location.
 :::

 So, how does importing work in module scripts?
-The recommended way is to asynchronously load the script and assign it to a property on the state variable [`$`](/docs/components/$/) once ready.
+The recommended way is to use a dynamic `js`import()`` to load the external module or script and assign it to a property on the state variable [`$`](/docs/components/$/) once ready.
 Then, write logic for both the case where that key is not yet defined and for when it is defined.
 For example:

 ```yz
 <title>db-status</title>